ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 1. What is ERR_SSL_VERSION_OR_CIPHER_MISMATCH?

-This error indicates that the browser cannot establish a secure connection with the website due to mismatched SSL/TLS protocols or ciphers.
+This error indicates that your browser cannot establish a secure connection with a website due to mismatched SSL/TLS protocols or encryption ciphers.

-• For Website Visitors: It can result from outdated browsers, unsupported protocols, or incorrect date/time settings.
+• For Website Visitors: This can result from outdated browsers, unsupported protocols, or incorrect date/time settings.

-• For Website Owners: It signals issues such as outdated SSL/TLS protocols, weak or unsupported ciphers, or improper server configurations.
+• For Website Owners: This signals issues such as outdated SSL/TLS protocols, weak or unsupported ciphers, or improper server configurations.

 2. How to Fix It?